Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 - *Cost accounting*
-Click the corresponding drop-down list to select the relevant booking period and the cost center/unit:
+Click the corresponding drop-down list to select the relevant posting period and the cost center/unit:

   - (Fiscal year drop-down list)
   Click the drop-down list to select the relevant fiscal year.
 The fiscal years already configured in the system are displayed in the drop-down list.